alan-turing-institute/ReadabiliPy/README.md

     - `title`: The article title
     - `byline`: Author information
     - `content`: A simplified HTML representation of the article, with all article text contained in paragraph elements.
-    - `plain_content`: A list containing a plain text representation of each paragraph in the simplified article.
-The text in each paragraph is encoded as unicode normalised using the "NFKC" normal form.
-This normal form is used to try and ensure as much as possible that things that appear visually the same are encoded with the same unicode representation (the K part) and characters are represented as a single composite character where possible (the C part).
+    - `plain_content`: A reduced version of the simplified Readability.js article HTML present in the `content` field.
+This attempts to retain only the plain text content of the article, while preserving as much as possible of the HTML structure for retained elements.
+    - `plain_text`: A list containing plain text representations of each paragraph (`<p>`) or list (`<ol>` or `<ul>`) present in the simplified Readability.js article HTML in the `content` field.
+Each paragraph or list is represented as a single string.
+List strings look like `"* item 1, * item 2, * item 3,"` for both ordered and unordered lists (note the trailing `,`).
   - All fields are guaranteed to be present.
 If individual fields are missing from the output of Readability.js, the value of these fields will be `None`.
 If no article data is returned by Readability.js, the value of all fields will be `None`.
+  - All text in the `plain_content` and `plain_text` fields is encoded as unicode normalised using the "NFKC" normal form.
+This normal form is used to try and ensure as much as possible that things that appear visually the same are encoded with the same unicode representation (the K part) and characters are represented as a single composite character where possible (the C part).

 ## Installation
 1. [Install Node.js](https://nodejs.org/en/download/)